 Scope and Contents

-Records include bound volumes of School Circulars (1879-1946), School Board of Governors Minutes (1943-1964), and a large scrapbook compiled by Dalton Dorr of school programs, letterheads, and other related material.
+Records include bound volumes of School Circulars (1879-1946), School Board of Governors Minutes (1943-1964), and various ephemera related to exhibitions and programming.

 - Dorr, Dalton (Person)

 The Records of the Schools are the physical property of the Philadelphia Museum of Art, Archives.
 The Museum holds literary rights only for material created by Museum personnel or given to the Museum with such rights specifically assigned.
 For all other material, literary rights, including copyright, belong to the authors or their legal heirs and assigns.
 Researchers are responsible for obtaining permission from rights holders for publication and for other purposes where stated.